-Although fewer apartment renters in Chicago were commuting into the city center in 2020, many apartment renters relied on the occasional bicycle ride to provide easy, low-cost recreation opportunities amid business closures or as a way to break up the monotony of working from home.
+Although fewer apartment renters in Chicago were commuting into the city center in 2020, many apartment renters relied on the occasional bicycle ride to provide accessible, low-cost recreation opportunities amid business closures or to break up the monotony of working from home.
 As renters look ahead and plan their next move, one selection criteria for their next apartment is whether or not they're able to enjoy the many miles of bike lanes and designated bicycling paths in Chicago.

 Biking in Chicago & Chicago Bike Map

-Whether riding for sport or as part of the daily commute, cyclists can cruise hundreds of miles across Chicago to get where they're needing to go.
-The Divvy bike share program is another affordable transit option for Chicago apartment renters, offering them the chance to check out bicycles for brief rides as part of North America’s largest bike sharing program.
-There are over 300 miles of bikeways in Chicago, and 100 miles of protected bike lanes that were put in place by Chicago Department of Transportation (CDOT) from 2011 to 2015.
+Whether riding for sport or as part of the daily commute, cyclists can cruise hundreds of miles across Chicago to get where they need to go.
+The Divvy bike-share program is another affordable transit option for Chicago apartment renters.
+It offers them the chance to check out bicycles for brief rides as part of North America’s most extensive bike-sharing program.
+There are over 300 miles of bikeways in Chicago and 100 miles of protected bike lanes put in place by the Chicago Department of Transportation (CDOT) from 2011 to 2015.
 With more protected bike lanes and off-street bike trails being built since the inception of the ambitious Vision Zero plan, Chicago’s infrastructure is becoming more bike-friendly with each passing year.

 The Best Bike-Friendly Neighborhoods for Chicago Apartment Renters

-But which neighborhoods in Chicago are truly places built with bicycles in mind?
+But which neighborhoods in Chicago are genuinely places built with bicycles in mind?
 At a glance, these neighborhoods are probably the best for bikes in Chicago:

-Vision Zero targets overall pedestrian safety and safety measures specifically geared towards cyclists, but it’s not a guarantee that every city street will become safe for bicycles.
+Vision Zero targets overall pedestrian safety and safety measures specifically geared towards cyclists, but it’s not guaranteed that every city street will become safe for bicycles.
 The city has followed a “hub and spoke” design principle as it has developed infrastructure around bicycling safety.

 The seven Spoke Routes are: